 Retail Sales MoM in Japan averaged 0.01 percent from 1992 until 2021, reaching an all time high of 11.60 percent in June of 2020 and a record low of -13.70 percent in April of 1997.
 This page provides the latest reported value for - Japan Retail Sales MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Retail Sales MoM in Japan is expected to be -2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in Japan to stand at 1.20 in 12 months time.
-In the long-term, the Japan Retail Sales MoM is projected to trend around 0.70 percent in 2021 and 0.60 percent in 2022, according to our econometric models.
+Retail Sales MoM in Japan is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Retail Sales MoM is projected to trend around 0.60 percent in 2022, according to our econometric models.